p2ppsr/cwi-base/README.md

 unsent: rawTx has not yet been sent to the network for processing.
 Next attempt should send it.

-nosend: transaction was marked 'noBroadcast'.
+nosend: transaction was marked 'noSend'.
 It is complete and signed.
 It may be sent by an external party.
 Proof should be sought as if 'unmined'.
 No error if it remains unknown by network.

 sending: At least one attempt to send rawTx to transaction processors has occured without confirmation of acceptance.